niksom406/World-Layoff-Data-Cleaning-and-Analysis-MySQL/README.md

 ## SQL Queries

-The complete SQL code for data cleaning and EDA is available in the repository under the file `layoffs_analysis.sql`.
+The complete SQL code for data cleaning and EDA is available in the repository under the file `MySQL Data Cleaning.sql` and `MySQL Exploratory Data Analysis.sql`.
 It contains structured queries for each step outlined above.

 ## Insights